👥 Managing Users and Access - PGWA Practice Questions

 • Users & Access scenarios for PGWA are frequently mapped to Domain 3 (~21%), so read the objective carefully before picking controls or architecture.

-• Expect multi-service scenarios where Users & Access interacts with IAM, networking, storage, or observability patterns rather than appearing as an isolated service question.
+• Expect multi-topic scenarios where Users & Access interacts with IAM, networking, data, or operations patterns rather than appearing as an isolated question.

 High-Value Users & Access Concepts